rust-unofficial/patterns/idioms/rustdoc-init.md

 ## Disadvantages

 As example is in a function, the code will not be tested.
-Though it still will checked to make sure it compiles when running a `cargo test`.
-So this pattern is most useful when need `no_run`.
+Though it will still be checked to make sure it compiles when running a `cargo test`.
+So this pattern is most useful when you need `no_run`.
 With this, you do not need to add `no_run`.

 ## Discussion